 - Cook the meat in a large frying pan over medium-high heat.
 Add in the onions and green chiles.
 Cook until the meat is browned.
 Stir in the salsa, taco seasoning and salt and pepper to taste.
 Let cool slightly.

-- Place them onto the prepared pan and bake at 350°F for 20 to 25 minutes, or until the crust is golden brown.
+- Place them onto the prepared pan and bake for 25 minutes, or until the crust is golden brown.

 - Serve warm with your favorite salsa or guacamole!